Resolving Post Traumatic Stress Disorder (PTSD)

 Cognitive Behaviour Therapy (CBT) and Schema

-Here at the Chelsea Psychology Clinic we’ve found that combining CBT and Schema therapy can be particularly effective for the treatment of PTSD.
+Here at the Chelsea Psychology Clinic we’ve found that combining Cognitive Behavioural Therapy (CBT) and Schema therapy can be particularly effective for the treatment of PTSD.
 In the early stages of therapy CBT can both help with the management of symptoms that stem from traumatic experiences but also offers the possibility for the trauma to be treated through an ‘exposure based’ approach that can desensitise the individual to the impact of the traumatic event on them.

 Schema therapy can be more helpful for people who experienced recurrent trauma in childhood.
 Its imagery rescripting technique has been widely used to help with changing early malaptive core schemas and facilitating healing from developmental trauma.

 Dialetical-behaviour Therapy (DBT)

 DBT is a multi-layered and structured approach that focuses on addressing problems one domain at a time, in order of priority.
-While DBT is recognised as a gold standard approach for individuals with Borderline Personality Disorder, there are adaptations of DBT that can be used specifically for PTSD.
+While Dialectical Behavioural Therapy (DBT) is recognised as a gold standard approach for individuals with Borderline Personality Disorder, there are adaptations of DBT that can be used specifically for PTSD.
 As Dr Sarah Spronson explains, this form of therapy equips an individual with very robust coping skills to handle symptoms and changes in behaviour.

 Eye Movement Desensitisation and Reprocessing (EMDR)

 EMDR therapy helps clients process distressing memories by a combination of physically moving the eyes while tuning in to and holding distressing memories in their consciousness at the same time.
 When successful, clients are able to change the meaning of painful events and integrate memories on an emotional level.

 This form of therapy is recommended by the National Institute for Health and Clinical Excellence (NICE) and is an effective treatment for PTSD.
 EMDR can be delivered as a therapy in its own right, or in combination with other techniques.
 Your psychologist will continue to work with you on specific memories until the intensity associated with them decreases.
 You can learn more about EMDR within our therapies section.